 BHI’s Transparency Analytics delivers the information health plans need to make sense of Transparency in Coverage data.
-We work closely with plans to enrich and expand plan data and analytics strategies with world-class data assets to support business initiatives and accelerate speed to insights.
+Our offering is actively leveraging the latest national health plan MRF data, enriched with world-class data assets for national and plan-specific data.
+BHI is working closely with early adopters to drive data views and visualization tools that support business initiatives and accelerate speed to insights.
 Transparency Analytics uniquely combines MRF data with claims data for 200+ million claimants to enable weighting factors specific to provider and service and to generate more accurate pricing efficiency measures.
 The combined power of BHI’s national data, the plan’s data, and MRFs simplifies analytics and provides greater visibility into the competition.

 For more information about the rule, download our Transparency Analytics FAQs.
 To schedule a free consultation to determine how BHI’s Transparency Analytics can help improve your competitive positioning, contact us today.

 Chris Birkmeyer is Senior Vice President of Data Analytics at Blue Health Intelligence® (BHI®) and drives BHI’s provider analytics and data science efforts.
 Chris brings a wealth of expertise in provider and health plan analytics as well as the development and application of advanced analytics and machine learning.